Life insurance for recovering alcoholics

 Will I need to take a medical exam for alcohol?

-It’s possible to secure life insurance without undergoing a medical exam.
+It could be possible to secure life insurance without undergoing a medical exam.

 However, insurers may request a medical report from your GP in order to understand if your alcohol habits have had an effect on your health.

 Insurers can’t see your medical records without your permission and you’ll be able to see the report before it’s sent to the insurer.
+However, if you don't give permission your application won't continue as the insurers will not have the necessary information to underwrite their policy.

 Due to the implications of alcohol misuse, insurers will need to gather a full picture of your health to understand the level of risk you pose before offering you cover.